 •Steeple Hall at Mission Oak Grill

 - Officiated my first wedding here on a nice Saturday afternoon in September.
 This is an old Baptist Church converted into a beautiful wedding hall.
 The staff were helpful and accommodating.
 Plus, they claim to be the only venue in Newburyport that can host 180 wedding guests.
 Big or small guest list, this is a ceremony and reception site you should check out.

 - Did a wedding here as a Master of Ceremonies over ten years ago, and haven't been back since - but not by my choice!
 It's a beautiful place to have a marriage ceremony.
 Can't wait to go back as a Justice of the Peace!

 - Most Unitarian Universalist Churches will allow you to have a wedding ceremony at their facility, although they usually don't advertise it well.
 In fact, this site doesn't advertise it at all, so don't be afraid to give them a call to get information.
 Also, I find they screen the Wedding Officiant pretty closely to make sure there won't be any "fire-and-brimstone" stuff going on!

 •Waterfront Promenade Park

-- Performed a wedding here on a late September afternoon, and it was beautiful.
+- Officiated a wedding here on a late September afternoon, and it was beautiful.
 There is a stone stage on which you can have your ceremony, and plenty of room for seating on the lawn.
 A convenient brick walkway leads to the stage from the main street, and can be used by bridesmaids and brides to walk into the ceremony area after the limo drops them off.
 Check out some pictures...
 Waterfront Promenade Park

 Here are links to the town clerk and information on obtaining your marriage license in Newburyport...